-It is essential for the broker to develop strategies to recognize and avoid problems that might occur instead of dealing with them after they occur.
+The broker needs to develop strategies to recognize and avoid problems that might occur instead of dealing with them after they occur.

 By Jeff Sorg, OnlineEd Blog

 (PORTLAND, Ore.)
 OnlineEd – Risk anticipation for the real estate broker relies on the ability to identify problems that might eventually happen with a client or transaction.
-It’s essential for the broker to establish some strategies early on in their career to help recognize and avoid problems that might occur, instead of trying to deal with them after they occur.
+The broker needs to establish some strategies early on in their career to help recognize and avoid situations that might occur, instead of trying to deal with them after they occur.

 Some examples of risk anticipation and strategies to prevent risk are: